ThomasObenaus/heatpump-stats/.github/copilot-instructins.md

 - Follow the plan in [PLAN.md](../PLAN.md) and the implementation details in [IMPLEMENTATION.md](../IMPLEMENTATION.md) closely.
 - When a implementation step is ambiguous, ask for clarification before proceeding.
 - When a implementation step is complete, verify it against the requirements in the PLAN.md and IMPLEMENTATION.md files.
+- Run make targets always from the root directory.

 ## Style and Architecture